Thomas Harland, Norwich

-The well made engine-turned counselor case, although a brilliant silver in appearance, was entirely constructed of copper, zinc and nickel (with just a trace of lead and silver) and therefore kept the cost of the watch to a minimum.
+The well made double-bottomed case, although a brilliant silver in appearance, was constructed mainly of copper, zinc and nickel (with traces of lead, gold, chromium, iron & tin) and therefore kept the cost of the watch to a minimum.
 Consumers were aware that hallmarks were important trade information and that possibly explains the abundance of Sterling-like marks found on this early American-made case.
-The case maker's initials "AN" is possibly Andrew Norton of Goshen, Connecticut (1765-1838).
+It's also possible that the buyer desired silver-like marks in the watch case similar to the demand that exists for knock-off labels today.
+The case maker's initials "AN" is likely Andrew Norton of Goshen, Connecticut (1765-1838).

 References and recommended reading:

 - Chris Bailey, Thomas Harland of Norwich: Forerunner of the Clock Manufacturing Industry, The Connecticut Historical Society Bulletin, Vol. 51, No. 4, 1986, pp. 227-249

 - Carter J. Harris, The Clock and Watch makers American Advertiser, Antiquarian Horological Society, Great Britain.
 2003, p.
 335

 - Penrose Hoopes, Connecticut Clockmakers of the Eighteenth Century,Charles Tuttle Company, Vermont, 1986